compomics/moff-gui/README.md

 The MS2 identified peptides should be given in two different ways:
 - The output of peptide-shaker search as cpx file
-- A tab-delimited file where for each  peptided and the minimun required information are speficied
+- A tab-delimited file where for each  peptide the minimun required information are speficied

 The tab-delimited file that contains the list of the MS2 identified peptides (you can use any search engines) must contains the following information for all the peptides:
   - 'peptide' : sequence of the peptide